 The timeline and information on this linked page provide parents, children, adolescents, and young adults with helpful hints about the many transitions from birth through the young adult years.

 This Project, from the Center for Persons with Disabilities at Utah State University, provides transition and leadership training information for youth and young adults with disabilities.

-Transitioning to Adulthood for Youth and Young Adults Brochure
+Transitioning to Adulthood for Youth and Young Adults (UDOH)( 86 KB)

-This tri-fold brochure helps youth and young adults with special health care needs prepare to transition to adulthood.
+This tri-fold brochure helps youth and young adults with special health care needs prepare to transition to adulthood; Utah Department of Health.

 This tri-fold brochure helps parents and medical providers better assist youth and young adults with special health care needs as they transition from youth to adulthood.